Coldhost/yolks/README.md

 All of these images are available for `linux/amd64` and `linux/arm64` versions, unless otherwise specified, to use these images on an arm64 system, no modification to them or the tag is needed, they should just work.

+Tools is set of scripts that helps with functions that arent really easy with bash and more packages They are compiled and put onto the docker image, so we dont need to install python on every docker

 ## Contributing

 When adding a new version to an existing image, such as `java v42`, you'd add it within a child folder of `java`, so